-The majesty of the Cultural Space Julio Le Parc breaks the tranquility of the department of Guaymallén.
+The majesty of the Julio Le Parc Cultural Space breaks the tranquility of the department of Guaymallén.
 High culture in a magnificent work.

-Volumetrically, it develops on four levels, starting from of a main nave, with a particular shape that gives it a certain character nautical (also said to have the form of seed, in its evolutionary phase), 120 m long and 35 m wide, sustained by two groups of columns through metal connecting rods, surrounded by blocks concrete that form the sanitary columns.
-The total height reaches 25 m and has superior lighting and from the ends, through a floor to ceiling opening.
-It has a space of multiple heights and their levels are connected through ramps, stairs and elevators.
-This body is interrupted by others, forming new spaces, including the rooms, which are detached outwards leaving the figured out its shape and size.On
+Volumetrically, it develops in four levels, starting from a main nave, with a particular shape that gives it a certain nautical character (it is also said to have a seed shape, in its evolutionary phase), 120 m long and 35 m wide, supported by two groups of columns through metal connecting rods, surrounded by blocks of concrete that form the sanitary columns.
+The total height reaches 25 m and features upper and end illumination, through a floor-to-ceiling opening.
+It has a space of multiple heights and its levels are connected via ramps, stairs and elevators.
+This body is interrupted by others, forming new spaces, including the rooms, which detach outwards, exposing its shape and size.

-Source: Arquitectura Mendoza
+Source: Architecture Mendoza

 Publication Date: 17/01/2020

 They were the most prominent attractions.
 Mendoza night offered entertainments that were lost over t...

 Coach Patrick Sassoli gives us tips to keep pace during the holidays

 The artist from San Luis José “Pelusa” Camargo says that his thing is a real passion for painting.

 500 dead a day, seventy thousand people fleeing their homes, the memories of the worst pandemic that...